EarthPol/earthpol.com/docs/War & Diplomacy/SiegeWar.md

 ```

 ### What Happens if I leave My Nation?
-If you leave or get kicked out, on the New Towny Day:
+If you leave or get kicked out on new Towny Day:
 1. Your points drop back to zero.
 2. When you join a new nation, you'll earn 1 point on the next daily rollover and build up form there again.

 ### Why Honor Points?
 - **Fairness:** Only players who've truly stuck with the nation can earn its siege participation ranks.
-This prevents large PVP Claims from unfairly logging dozens of people who do not normally play on the server.
+This prevents large PVP clans from unfairly logging on dozens of people who do not normally play on the server.
 - **Commitment:** Encourages long-term teamwork and stability in your nation.
 - **Clarity:** You always know exactly how many days you've "proven" your loyalty